Selina Guinness is a freelance writer, lecturer and facilitator who lives and farms in the Dublin mountains.

 As Writer-in-Residence with Dun Laoghaire / Rathdown County Council for 2015- 2016, Selina ran The Pale Project workshops and Salon Nights at the Studio, a showcase for debut authors selected by the editors of Ireland’s leading literary magazines.
 Her courses on writing ‘Creative Non-Fiction’ and ‘Memoir’ have booked out at The Irish Writers’ Centre; and she has facilitated workshops and writing interventions for South Dublin County Council, The Dock and Brewery Lane Theatre.

-Selina is currently Arts Council Irish Writer Fellow 2018 at The Oscar Wilde Centre for Irish Writing in Trinity College Dublin.
-She is currently writing a novel set in Hungary and Ireland.
+Selina was Arts Council Irish Writer Fellow 2018 at The Oscar Wilde Centre for Irish Writing in Trinity College Dublin.
+She is currently finishing a novel set in contemporary Budapest.